List of Saga characters: Ianthe

-Ianthe is a shrimp-like humanoid woman who often wears a pointed diamond mask to hide her identity.
+Ianthe is a star-nosed mole-like humanoid woman who often wears a pointed diamond mask to hide her identity.
 She first appears in issue 42, when she kills Sweet Boy and shoots The Will in the stomach before kidnapping him and taking him aboard her floating jellyfish spaceship.
-Eventually, Ianthe reveals to The Will that she is a diplomat and the fiancee of a man named Hektor, a Sextillion security agent who was murdered when The Will rescued Sophie in issue 9, and uses a mind-scanning device on him to identify his loved ones so that she can have her revenge by murdering them.
+Eventually, Ianthe reveals to The Will that she is a diplomat and the fiancee of a man named Hektor, a Sextillion security agent who was murdered when The Will rescued Sophie in Chapter 9, and uses a mind-scanning device on him to identify his loved ones so that she can have her revenge by murdering them.
 Upon finding out about Alana and Marko however, Ianthe decides to pursue them instead for monetary gain and forces The Will to co-operate.
 Eventually, she tracks them to Jetsam and finds Doff, who she kills after he refuses to give up the family.
 In the battle, The Will escapes and leaves Ianthe a note, advising her that they are even following her murder of Sweet Boy and advising her to abandon her pursuit.
 Ianthe subsequently finds Squire alone in the woods and takes him hostage.
-When Alana attacks her from midair, Ianthe manages to destroy one of her wings before being killed by Upsher as revenge for Doff's murder.
+When Alana attacks her from midair, Ianthe manages to destroy one of her wings before being shot by Upsher as revenge for Doff's murder.
+Upsher is ultimately revealed to have spared and subsequently rehabilitated her, leading her to live with him and Ghüs in Heist's old lighthouse.